 Rammed Earth: It's Not Cosmetic

-Rammed earth traditionally used local soils, materials, and labor to construct inexpensive, durable structures where other materials such as wood and masonry were difficult or impossible to find.
-It doesn’t provide much insulation, but the thickness of the walls does provide some tempering thermal mass, useful in passive solar designs.
-In cold climates, it usually needs some additional insulation to maintain indoor comfort.
-Also, even though it only uses a small amount of cement, the fact that the walls are often as much as two feet thick, they can ultimately use more cement than a standard concrete wall.
+Rammed earth traditionally used local soils, materials, and labor to construct inexpensive, durable structures where materials like wood and stone were difficult or impossible to find.
+Although it doesn’t provide much insulation, the thickness of the walls provides some tempering thermal mass, useful in passive solar designs.
+In cold climates, you usually need additional insulation to maintain indoor comfort.
+Also, even though it only uses a small amount of cement, the fact that the walls are often as much as two feet thick, means they can ultimately use more cement than a standard concrete wall.